Ancient economic thought: Chanakya

 Chanakya (c.
-350 BC-275 BC) considered economic issues.
-He was a professor of political science at the Takshashila University of ancient India, and later the prime minister of the Mauryan emperor Chandragupta Maurya.
+350 BC – 275 BC) considered economic issues.
+He was a teacher of political science at the Takshashila University of ancient India, and later the prime minister of the Mauryan emperor Chandragupta Maurya.
 He wrote the Arthashastra ("Science of Material Gain" or "Science of political economy" in Sanskrit).
 Many of the topics discussed in the Arthashastra are still prevalent in modern economics, including its discussions on the management of an efficient and solid economy, and the ethics of economics.
 Chanakya also focuses on issues of welfare (for instance, redistribution of wealth during a famine) and the collective ethics that hold a society together.

 The Arthashastra discusses a mixed economy, where private enterprise and state enterprise frequently competed side by side, in agriculture, animal husbandry, forest produce, mining, manufacturing and trade.
-However, royal statutes and officials regulated private economic activities, some economic activity was the monopoly of the state, and a superintendent oversaw that both private and state owned enterprises followed the same regulations.
+However, royal statutes and officials regulated private economic activities, some economic activity was the monopoly of the state, and a superintendent oversaw that both private and state-owned enterprises followed the same regulations.
 The private enterprises were taxed.
 Mines were state owned, but leased to private parties for operations, according to chapter 2.12 of the text.
 The Arthashastra states that protecting the consumer must be an important priority for the officials of the kingdom.

 The scope of Arthaśāstra is, however, far wider than statecraft, and it offers an outline of an entire civil and criminal code and bureaucratic framework for administering a kingdom, with a wealth of descriptive cultural detail on topics such as mineralogy, mining and metals, agriculture, animal husbandry and medicine.
 The Arthaśāstra also focuses on issues of welfare (for instance, redistribution of wealth during a famine) and the collective ethics that hold a society together.
 It discusses the ethics of economics and the duties and obligations of a king.